MichelJurado/SoccerConsoleAPI/README.md

 # SoccerConsoleAPI
 This project is made to interact with the console.
 The inputs are placed in a GET to API-Football to get the desired information from each category.
+The documentation for this API can be found here https://www.api-football.com/documentation-v3#section/Introduction

 ![Screenshot 2022-07-13 090100](https://user-images.githubusercontent.com/104876738/178739881-a2e8b929-dcd2-49d9-b81a-4399a411a8b3.png)